 - 3.5mm Jack – Yes, I still prefer to use my 3.5mm earphones and headphones over the wireless ones.
 There’s not a lot of phones these days that still have the 3.5mm jack and the Galaxy A50 is one of them.

 - Memory Card Slot – Not all smartphones have dedicated memory card slots so you are stuck with whatever internal memory you have on your device.
 I prefer to have a memory card slot so I can expand the storage size and be able to take more photos & videos or store more files on my device.
 The Galaxy A50’s dedicated card slot is capable of supporting up to 512GB microSD cards.

 - Fingerprint Scanner – The on-screen fingerprint scanner is new technology and looks nice design-wise however it needs a lot of work.
 It’s quite slow and there were times when it didn’t recognize my fingerprint at all.
 To get over this issue, I used the facial recognition feature instead and found it to work better and faster.

 - Bloatware – If you own a Samsung device or had one before, then you know the amount of bloatware they put on their devices.

 - User Interface – The Galaxy A50 comes with Samsung’s own user interface overlay called One UI 1.0.
-Although it has greatly improved, has some nice unique features & options and is much better than Samsung Experience UX and TouchWiz, it still isn’t as good or as polished as stock Android.
-I’m waiting for the release of One UI 2.0 which is suppose to arrive soon.
+Although it has greatly improved, has some nice unique features & options, and is much better than Samsung Experience UX and TouchWiz, it still isn’t as good or as polished as stock Android.
+I’m waiting for the release of One UI 2.0 which is supposed to arrive soon.

-Anyone else own a Samsung Galaxy A50?
+Anyone else owns a Samsung Galaxy A50?
 How has your experience been with it?
 Do you like it or regret getting it?
 Please share your thoughts by leaving a comment below.